mongodb/mongo-ruby-driver/README.md

 generate _id values.
 If you want to control _id values or even their types, using a PK factory lets you do so.

-You can tell the Ruby Mongo driver how to create primary keys by passing in the :pk option to the MongoClient#db method.
+You can tell the Ruby MongoDB driver how to create primary keys by passing in the :pk option to the MongoClient#db method.

 ```ruby